-The Personal, Social, Health and Citizenship Education (PSHCE) curriculum is delivered across the college as an entitlement, and includes the elements of Citizenship and Relationships and Sex Education (RSE) that are statutory requirements for all pupils.
 The aim of this curriculum is to equip all pupils with the knowledge and skills to make responsible and well informed decisions about their lives so that they are able to develop with confidence, good health and independence and to remain safe at all times.
 These skills and values should enable our pupils to make a positive contribution to society as knowledgeable, considerate and responsible British citizens living within a democracy.

-to cover the statutory requirements for Relationships and Sex Education and Citizenship to all year groups, alongside covering the non-statutory elements of Careers Education and Guidance, Economic Wellbeing and Personal Health and Wellbeing Education;
+covering the statutory requirements for Relationships and Sex Education and Citizenship to all year groups, alongside covering the non-statutory elements of Careers Education and Guidance, Economic Wellbeing and Personal Health and Wellbeing Education;

-to provide learning and teaching which is inclusive, personalised and which reflects the needs of all pupils in order to enable them to achieve in their lessons, irrespective of their social background, gender, culture, disability or ability level;
+providing learning and teaching which is inclusive, personalised and which reflects the needs of all pupils in order to enable them to achieve in their lessons, irrespective of their social background, gender, culture, disability or ability level;

-to provide pupils with the knowledge and skills needed to make a positive contribution to society as considerate and responsible citizens;
+providing pupils with the knowledge and skills needed to make a positive contribution to society as considerate and responsible citizens;

-to provide pupils with the knowledge and skills to make responsible decisions about their future so that they are able to lead safe, healthy and independent lives, and;
+providing pupils with the knowledge and skills to make responsible decisions about their future so that they are able to lead safe, healthy and independent lives, and;

-to provide pupils with the knowledge and skills to make well informed decisions about their educational, vocational and training choices in the transition from secondary education to further education, training and employment.
+providing pupils with the knowledge and skills to make well informed decisions about their educational, vocational and training choices in the transition from secondary education to further education, training and employment.

-1. 30 mins lesson a week PSHCE, every Friday lesson 4.
+- 30 mins lesson a week PSHCE, every Friday lesson 5.

-2. All subjects will be taught across whole school as per above timetable.
+- All subjects will be taught across whole school as per above timetable.

-3. There are 5 subjects: each to be delivered within a 2 month periods, with the exception of the summer term when RSE will be taught for 3 months.
+- There are 5 subjects: each to be delivered within a 2 month periods, with the exception of the summer term when RSE will be taught for 3 months.

 Sunflower Days/Events/Awards Ceremonies